 We continue to celebrate the wonderful bounty of Peach Season with this deliciously decedent dessert.
 The Colorado peaches we have are candy sweet and are perfect for use in some great desserts.
 We had a nice peach pie recently (which resulted in this Peach Pie Cocktail) so we wanted to make something a little different, so Mrs. Nom came up with this delightful shortbread bar that brings highlights the wonderful peach.

 The shortbread crust on this bar is buttery sweet and crumbly, just sweet and toasty enough to make a nice base for the peach filling.
 The bourbon in the peach filling gives another layer of flavor that further enhanced the toasted vanilla and butter of the crust and topping.
-The bourbon glaze gives a rich sweet bourbon aroma that makes this a delightful adult dessert!
+The bourbon glaze gives a rich sweet bourbon aroma that makes this a delightful adult peach dessert!

-- 1 tsp lemon juice
+- 1 tsp freshly squeezed lemon juice

 - 2 Tbsp brown sugar